What are you looking for?

 Now, if your credit card interest rate is higher than 10.5%, then the second mortgage will be cheaper to manage.

-6. Going for second mortgage when you plan to Refinance
+6. Going for second mortgage when you plan to refinance

-7. Being unaware of Second Mortgage Tax Deduction
+7. Being unaware of second mortgage tax deduction

 8. Use Heloc to pay off credit card debts

-9. Being unaware of prepayment penalty
+9. Being unaware of a prepayment penalty

-10. Not knowing about life cap
+10. Not knowing about life caps

 Hi! i bought a house for $1,20,000 and its appraised value is $1,70,000.
 So can i take a home equity loan on the equity, that is, $60,000 to pay down the home mortgage?will the lender allow me to take this kind of loan if I say that I shall repay the first mortgage with the equity loan?